Gc0rp/Gc0rp.github.io/content/posts/objects-in-disguise.md

 ![alt text](/img/final.png)

-Since we can see the offsets created, this strategy avoids a dictionary lookup of the object plus walking through the prototype and its prototypes and then its prototypes etc. Effectively simplifying our algorithm.
+Since we can see the offsets, this strategy avoids a dictionary lookup of the object plus walking through the prototype and its prototypes and then its prototypes etc. Effectively simplifying our algorithm.

 # Inline Caching